FREQUENTLY ASKED QUESTIONS

 Is there an interview or application process?

 Yes.
 We conduct phone interviews with all interested applicants.
-In addition to a phone interview, applicants are asked to submit a Statement of Intent, a one page explanation of why the applicant wishes to become a certified life coach.
-The goal of this process is to make sure that this program and the applicant are the best possible fit.
+In addition to a phone interview, applicants are asked to submit a Statement of Intent, a one page statement outlining your background and goals for become a certified professional coach.
+The goal of this process is to make sure that this program and the applicant are the best possible fit and to start a student file on each student applicant.
 Please don’t hesitate to call us directly at 1-800-680-5762 or send us an email at email@example.com.

-Does ASPLC teach students how to open a successful business after graduation?
+Does ASPC teach students how to open a successful business after graduation?

-How long does ASPLC Certified Life Coach training take?
+How long does ASPC Certified Life Coach training take?

-The course is designed to be completed in 4 months from the time students begin preparing for the course until the time the student completes all course requirements.
+The Certified Professional Coach (CPC) course is designed to be completed in 4-6 months from the time students begin preparing for the course until the time the student completes all course requirements.

 How much does the program cost?

-Will I need to take the IAC or ICF certification test to be certified?
+Will I need to take the ICF certification test to be certified?

-No, you will receive certification from ASPLC at the end of each level of training (CLC and MCLC credentials).
-At the same time, we encourage you to continue with your certification process and also receive your IAC or ICF certification.
-See www.certifiedcoach.org for more information on IAC certification.
+No, you will receive certification from ASPC at the end of training.
+You will be certified as a Certified Professional Coach (CPC) and additionally, in a specialty of your choosing.
+See our specialties page for more on our specialty certification options.
+At the same time, we encourage you to continue with your certification process and also receive your ICF certification.
 See www.coachfederation.org for more information on ICF certification.
-These certifications allow you to use the title “Internationally Certified Coach” and the ICF credential is recognized by major world companies and organizations including the U.S. Government.
+This certification allow you to use the title “Internationally Certified Coach” and the ICF credential is recognized by global corporations, organizations and government agencies who regularly use coaches,.

-Do I need to be certified to be a life coach?
+Do I need to be certified to be a professional coach?

-No. It is acceptable to call yourself a life coach without certification.
-This is because the U.S. Department of Health does not regulate life coaching as a profession and considers it a consulting service like financial consulting.
-On the other hand, it would be unethical to call yourself a Certified Life Coach unless you were actually certified.
-The benefit of being certified is that you will know that you are practicing in an ethical and competent manner and your prospective clients will know this as well.
+No. It is acceptable to call yourself a professional coach without certification.
+This is because the U.S. Department of Health does not regulate coaching (as it does medicine and mental health) and considers it a consulting service like financial consulting.
+On the other hand, it would be unethical to call yourself a Certified Professional Coach unless you were actually certified and you will not have the benefits of ICF accreditation described above.
+Most importantly, the benefit of being certified is that you will know that you are practicing in an ethical and competent manner and your prospective clients will know this as well.

-What is the first step to take if I am interested in ASPLC training?
+What is the first step to take if I am interested in ASPC training?

-Contact our program via our contact form at the bottom of this page or call us at (800) 680-5762 for more information or to set up a phone consultation with one of our Master Coaches.
+Contact our program by sending an email to firstname.lastname@example.org or call us at (800) 680-5762 to set up a phone consultation with one of our Master Coach Trainers.
 This consultation may also serve as your interview or an additional call may be scheduled for the interview at a later date.
-Once the student’s Statement of Intent (a one page written explanation of why the student wants to become a certified life coach) is reviewed and accepted, the student will be sent a payment link to register for the class of their choice.
+Prospective students are asked to submit a Statement of Intent (a one page statement outlining your background and goals as a coach).
+It does not matter if the Statement of Intent is received first or if the interview is held first as long as both are accomplished.
+Once the Statement of Intent is reviewed and accepted, the student will be sent a payment link to register for the class of their choice.